by Matt Gibson & Erin Marissa Russell

 Is Fertilizer Really Necessary?

 Fertilizer is often called plant food, but it’s more like a supplement than a meal for plants.
-Plants create their own food through photosynthesis, harnessing the sun’s energy to create sugar from carbon dioxide and water, whereas fertilizers provide certain nutrients that are typically already present in most soils.
+Plants create their own food through photosynthesis, harnessing the sun’s energy to create sugar from carbon dioxide and water, whereas plant fertilizer provide certain nutrients that are typically already present in most soils.
 Fertilizers provide naturally occurring elements like nitrogen, phosphorus, potassium, iron, calcium, and magnesium.
-It is only when your soil’s nutrient levels become depleted that fertilizing becomes necessary.
+It is only when your soil’s develops a nutrient deficiency that fertilizing becomes necessary.

 Fertilizing when it isn’t needed can have a negative impact, and can actually lead to more work for gardeners.
 Adding more nitrogen to the soils of hedges, trees, and shrubs pushes the growth of stems and foliage.
 This means you will need to trim them back more often.
 Over-fertilizing your lawn will make the grass grow more vigorously, causing you to have to mow more frequently.
 Ugh, no thank you.

 Sometimes new plants might require an application of a slow-release fertilizer in their second or third year.
-If your plants are struggling and diseases or pests are not the cause, it is possible that you may need to address a deficiency.
+If your plants are struggling and diseases or pests are not the cause, it is possible that you may need to address the level of nutrients in your soil.
 Testing your soil will provide you with valuable information on whether or not fertilizer is necessary, and what kind of fertilizer you need.

 Now that we’ve established that fertilizer is not plant food as most fertilizer companies would have you believe, but more accurately described as a supplement for plants, you may be asking yourself why you need to fertilize your plants at all.